Synthetic Biology

 1. Basic concepts in Biological Engineering

-2. Basic Methods and Technologies
+2. Foundational Technologies

-4. Parts, Devices and Systems
+4. Parts, devices and systems

-6. Applications of Designed Biological Systems
+6. Applications of engineered biological systems

 1. Attendance of lectures (A)